 This post may contain affiliate links, which Globe Guide receives compensation for with each click or purchase at no additional cost to you.
 Thanks for your support!

 Non-stop flights are when you take off from Airport A and land at Airport B, aka no muss no fuss.
 But in a direct flight, while you will still start and end at the same destinations as the non-stop option, the plane will make a landing in-between, even though you don’t get off the plane.
-For example, you fly from Cabo San Lucas, Mexico direct to Edmonton, Canada, but make a landing in Calgary where half of the passengers will get off, before continuing to Edmonton.

 This is super important to keep in mind during trip planning, as these stops mean you’re stuck on a plane even longer.

-In other words, WestJet’s new European offering might not be the best option for anyone farther west than Toronto, as the time it will take to connect to St. John’s before flying across the Atlantic could add hours on to your trip, compared to the non-stop options offered by airlines like KLM and Air Canada.
+Overall, WestJet’s new European offering might not be the best option for anyone farther west than Toronto, as the time it will take to connect to St. John’s before flying across the Atlantic could add hours on to your trip, compared to the non-stop options offered by airlines like KLM and Air Canada.